trailblazer/roar/README.markdown

 Roar does not bundle dependencies for JSON and XML.

-If you want to use JSON, add the following to your Gemfile:
+If you want to use JSON, add the following to your `Gemfile`:

 ```ruby
 gem 'multi_json'
 ```

-If you want to use XML, add the following to your Gemfile:
+If you want to use XML, add the following to your `Gemfile`:

 ```ruby
 gem 'nokogiri'